 I have been affected by the cap and am struggling to pay my rent.
 What can I do?

 You or your partner should increase your working hours to the level that qualifies for Working Tax.
 For more information please see our Working Tax Credit page.
-If you require assistance to find work please see our Your Pathway to Employment page where you will find details of our specialist employment advisors who can help you.
+If you require assistance to find work please see our Employment and Training Advice page where you will find details of our specialist employment advisors who can help you.

 If you or your partner or children are disabled you should make enquiries to see if you might be entitled to one of the benefits that exempts you from the cap.